danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-25-building-a-video-streaming-app-for-ios-in-swiftui.md

 To wrap up, building this app in SwiftUI was a lot easier than to build it for tvOS, much since I know the HIG better and that grids and stacks work better.
 Some views and api:s are still missing, so you still have to wrap native UIKit components, but not as much as in tvOS.

 All in all, this was another fun project that I'm proud to release.
 I’m super happy to help services like [Cineasterna]({{page.cineasterna}}) and the public libraries help people to discover culture from all over the world.
-To try it out, search for Cineasterna on the App Store.
-Thanks for reading!